Marina Zenovich: Who Is Bernard Tapie?

 Zenovich's next film idea came about in 1997, after a screening at the Directors Guild of America, where French filmmaker Claude Lelouch introduced his film Hommes, femmes, mode d'emploi.
 Lelouch mentioned that the star of the film, Bernard Tapie, was in jail, prompting Zenovich to find out why.
 She spent several years going back and forth to Paris, shooting footage for Who Is Bernard Tapie?
 Unable to get an interview with Tapie, Zenovich filmed herself as she tried to contact the actor/businessman, hoping to get his attention.
 The 2001 documentary, with Steven Soderbergh as its executive producer, was aired on the Sundance Channel and as an episode of the BBC's Storyville series.
 Zenovich was also profiled in The New York Times about her quest to make the documentary.

+The documentary aired on the Criterion Channel on October 10, 2022.